Keshabkjha/WeatherApp/README.md

     cd WeatherApp
     ```
 3. Open `index.html` in your web browser.
+4. To run the chatbot:
+    - Install the required Python packages for Streamlit and SpaCy:
+      ```bash
+      pip install -r requirements.txt
+      ```
+    - Run the chatbot using Streamlit:
+      ```bash
+      streamlit run main.py
+      ```

 ## Usage

 - **Automatic Weather Display:** Upon opening the app, it will ask for permission to access your location.
 Once granted, it will automatically display the current weather information for your location.
 - **Manual Weather Search:** Enter the name of any city in the search bar to retrieve the weather details for that location.
+- **Weatha Chatbot:** You can interact with the Weatha chatbot by asking weather-related questions for different cities, and it will provide real-time weather information using the OpenWeatherMap API.

 ## Technologies Used

 - **HTML:** For structuring the app's content.
 - **CSS:** For styling the user interface.
 - **JavaScript:** For handling user interactions and making API requests.
+- **Python (Streamlit & SpaCy):** For building the Weatha chatbot.
 - **OpenWeatherMap API:** For fetching real-time weather data.

 ## Terms of Use